aghaynes/simulacrumWorkflowR/paper.md

 ![](fig/figure2_the_suggested_process.drawio.png)

-Figure 2: Overview of the process of running an analysis on the CAS Database using the simulacrumR package.
+Figure 2: Overview of the process of running an analysis pipeline on the CAS Database using the simulacrumR package.

 The simulacrumR package is, to our knowledge, the first package designed to enhance usability and provide a complete workflow for utilizing the Simulacrum to facilitate access and execution of analysis on the CAS database.